pete-otaqui/deckard/README.md

 ### Complete Transition example

 Deckard actually uses an extra first parameter as the "name".
-Running the code below will enable a new transition in Deckard which you can use as the `data-deckard-transition` attribute.

 ```js
 // Now we can compose animation functions like this:

 Deckard.makeAnimation(